This blog may contain affiliate links. Read our disclosure policy for more info.

 Park Lake is a free day-use area located 20 minutes north of Lethbridge that includes a sandy beach, picnic areas, a boat launch, a playground, and a concession.
 This is a great place to take your family on a hot day summer day in Lethbridge for some fun in the sun.

-Many people come to Park Lake to bird-watch or to go fishing.
+Many people come to Park Lake to bird watch or to go fishing.
 The lake is stocked with several types of fish including walleye, pike, and trout.
 Even in the winter, you can spot people ice fishing here.

 31. Float Down the Oldman River

 Floating down the lazy Oldman River is a popular pastime in Lethbridge in the summer.
-It’s so popular that the City of Lethbridge has dedicated part of their website to safety tips and the best places to launch your flotation device!
+It’s so popular that the City of Lethbridge has dedicated part of its website to safety tips and the best places to launch your flotation device!

 There is a weir located along the river that is extremely unsafe and illegal to try and go over.
 However, adequate signage signals when to get out of the river to walk past the weir before getting back into the Oldman River.